ipfs/ipfs-docs/docs/concepts/usage-ideas-examples.md

 [Arbore](https://arbo.re) is a free and open-source file-sharing application that enables you to send your pictures, documents, and files to your contacts privately and without limits.

+### Mobile-Native applications

+[Functionland](https://fx.land) is leveraging IPFS, IPFS-Cluster and WNFS to build mobie-native SDKs that can be imported to easily create a decentralized application.
+[FxFotos](https://github.com/functionland/fotos) is an example and is published on [Google Play](https://play.google.com/store/apps/details?id=land.fx.fotos).

 ### Share your files

 [FileNation](https://github.com/FileNation/FileNation) is an open-source tool for sharing files using IPFS.